WickedJester89/justynK/DevilutionX-diablo.ini-configuration-guide.md

 # Welcome to DevilutionX diablo.ini configuration guide!

 The config folder path may differ depending on OS version and security settings, but will normally be as follows:
-- macOS ~/Library/Application Support/diasurgical/devilution
+- macOS `~/Library/Application Support/diasurgical/devilution`
-- Linux ~/.local/share/diasurgical/devilution/
+- Linux `~/.local/share/diasurgical/devilution/`
-- Windows C:\Users\[username]\AppData\Roaming\diasurgical\devilution
+- Windows `%AppData%\Roaming\diasurgical\devilution`

-You can specify the location by passing the switch --config-dir
+You can specify the location bypassing the switch --config-dir

 By changing these values, you can configure the game to your liking.
-The options are divided in sections, where each adjustment comes with individual description.
+The options are divided into sections, where each adjustment comes with an individual description.
-Setting a a value outside the allowed parameters will cause the game to ignore the setting and use the built in defaults.
+Setting a value outside the allowed parameters will cause the game to ignore the setting and use the built-in defaults.
 The values below are the defaults as the game generates the file.

 [[Diablo]](#Diablo)